-However, additional allowances and higher overtime pay rates may be stipulated within the employee agreement/contract/award.
-This higher rate also applies when working overtime on weekends, public holidays, nights, or in difficult/unpleasant conditions.
+However, additional allowances and higher overtime pay rates may be stipulated within the employee agreement/contract/award, etc. This higher rate also applies when working overtime on weekends, public holidays, nights, or in difficult/unpleasant conditions.

-All employees (except for casual employees) get paid annual leave as stipulated by The National Employment Standards (NES) contained in the Fair Work Act 2009 (Cth).
-In general, all employees are entitled to a minimum of 4 weeks paid leave (5 weeks for shift workers).
-Furthermore, the NES states that awards, contracts/agreements cannot contain any less than this minimum, but they can contain a greater number of days.
+All employees (except for casual employees) get paid annual leave as stipulated by the National Employment Standards (NES) contained in the Fair Work Act.
+In general, employees are entitled to a minimum of 4 weeks paid leave (5 weeks for shift workers).

-The NES also states that if the period during which an employee takes annual leave includes a public holiday, a period of another kind of leave (including sick leave, personal leave, etc.), that time is not regarded as annual leave.
-Annual leave is paid at the same rate as the regular salary rate, but in exceptions within the employee’s award/contract/ workplace agreement, there can be an additional annual leave payment due of up to 17.50%
+The NES also states that if the period during which an employee takes annual leave includes a public holiday or a period of another kind of leave (including sick leave, personal leave, etc.), that time is not regarded as annual leave.
+Annual leave is paid at the same rate as the regular salary rate, but there may be exceptions within the employee’s award, contract, or workplace agreement with an additional annual leave payment due of up to 17.50%.

-In addition, each state in Australia has an entitlement for employees to have extended service leave.
-For New South Wales, it is two months’ leave after ten years of service, with one month’s leave for each subsequent period of five years of service after that.
+In addition, each state in Australia has an entitlement for employees to have long service leave.
+For Western Australia, it is eight and two-thirds weeks’ leave after ten years of continuous service, with four and one-thirds weeks’ leave for each subsequent period of five years of continuous service.

 The NES entitles permanent employees to 10 days paid sick leave and two days of paid compassionate leave a year (personal/carers leave).

-An employee may take this paid personal/carer’s leave if they are unfit for work because of their own personal illness or injury or provide care or support to a member of their immediate family.
+An employee may take the paid personal/carer’s leave if they are unable to work because of illness or injury or if they provide care or support to a member of their immediate family.

 Eligible working fathers and partners (including same-sex partners) also get two weeks’ leave paid at the national minimum wage.

-In addition, employees who have worked for more than 12 months are entitled to at least 12 months of unpaid parental leave if the employee is or will be responsible for caring for a child or adopted child under 16 years old.
+In addition, employees who have worked for more than 12 months are entitled to at least 12 months of unpaid parental leave if the employee is responsible for caring for a child or adopted child under 16 years old.